tcheymol/generator-loopback-ansible/README.md

 ## What's next ?

-- Vault ansible files
+- Vault ansible files to be able to commit them.
-- Choice between Loopback, Express and Sailjs for the backend
+- Add a choice between Loopback, Express and Sailjs for the backend

 ## Troubleshooting